abdrahmansoltan/Instabug-Frontend-Intern-task/README.md

 ## Getting Started

-This project require some perquisites and dependencies to be installed, you can find the instructions below

-This project require some perquisites and dependencies to be installed, you can view it online using this [demo](#). or you can find the instructions below:
+This project require some perquisites and dependencies to be installed, you can view it online using this [demo](https://instabug-frontend-intern-task-a2fnwyizk-abdrahmansoltan.vercel.app/login). or you can find the instructions below:

 > To get a local copy, follow these simple steps :

 ### Installation

-#### installing Locally

 1. Clone the repo
    ```sh